BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Problem.} We initiate the study of backdoor attacks in MLTSF and reveal that widely adopted MLTSF models exhibit severe and previously unexplored backdoor vulnerabilities.
-We hope that our findings could alarm the time series community and encourage further research.
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Problem.} We initiate the study of backdoor attacks in MLTSF and reveal severe, previously unexplored backdoor vulnerabilities in widely adopted MLTSF models.

-\item \textbf{Methodology.} We propose \name, an effective backdoor attack framework for MLTSF models. \name employs a contrast-guided strategy to select poisoned samples, identifies influential poisoned variables using GAT, and determines optimal trigger insertion points through causal lag analysis. \name further introduces a puzzle-structured trigger design and jointly optimizes the model and trigger with tailored objectives that balance attack effectiveness and stealth.